-- Team sporting events and practices including tracks, arenas, small fields, laser tag.
+- Team sporting practices including tracks, arenas, small fields, etc.

 - Energy companies and utility crews after storms, for remote maintenance, and for nighttime and outages.

-- Utility companies and road crews also use them to light flaggers (XT lights are especially well-suited for this application)
+- Utility companies and road crews also use them (XT height lights are especially well-suited for this application)